MylesBorins/github-issues/readme.markdown

 This project uses the node module husky to wire some git hooks with npm scripts.
 In order to commit the code must lint, in order to push the code must lint.
 This will catch all sorts of silly errors early :D.

 ####Notes
-* The seed of this project was heavily inspired by https://github.com/substack/react-starter
+* Is peeked at a seed project by Substack to get my bearings in the beginning https://github.com/substack/react-starter
+  * the npm script stack of this project is quite different now.

 * It is worth noting I have never written React Before...